-tween the wide basin and short basin maxima.
-The shorter ocean basin containing much less blocking is not consistent with what is observed in the NH, where the Atlantic has a slightly stronger blocking maximum.
+The proximity of the storm track maximum in the short basin makes there more likely to be times in which storm development occurs just upstream of the mountain; this coupled with a strong background westerly flow would inhibit blocking and perhaps explains the discrepancies between the wide basin and short basin maxima.
+The shorter ocean basin containing much less blocking is not consistent with what is observed in the NH of Earth, where the Atlantic has a slightly stronger blocking maximum.
 It seems more elaborate landmasses than this simplified case are needed to better simulate what is observed between the Atlantic and Pacific blocking climatologies in the NH.

-3.3 Block duration statistics
+3.3 Block Duration Statistics

 One of the characteristics that allows blocks to influence midlatitude weather is their persistence.
 As such, we examine the influence of mountains on block persistence using our duration metric.
 First, we find that adding mountains leads to at least a modest increase in the average midlatitude block duration (Table 3).
-All topographic configurations aside from 1 km SingleMtn also have 7-39 more blocks than the aquaplanet (Table 3).
+All topographic configurations aside from 1 km

+SingleMtn, also have 7-39 more blocks than the aquaplanet (Table 3).
 This helps to explain some of the climatological differences in block frequency between the idealized model configurations (Table 2), particularly for the 1 km SingleMtn case.
-Despite a 0.25 d greater mean block duration (Table 3), 1 km was found to have less hemispherically averaged blocking than the aquaplanet (Table 2) due to there being 21 less events.
+Despite a 0.25 day greater mean block duration (Table 3), 1 km was found to have less hemispherically averaged blocking than the aquaplanet (Table 2) due to 21 less events.
 The blocks in the topographic integrations were then put into subsets based off those originating near the high-pressure stationary wave anomaly and those that were not.

 Regions used to subset blocks are denoted as "East", those originating at the eastern end of the ocean basin near the high-pressure stationary anomaly, and "Other", those originating elsewhere in the midlatitudes (Fig. 1a and Table 1).
 Figure 8 shows the probability density distributions for the aquaplanet and East blocks from each configuration.
-With the exception of the 4 km run, the East regions of the singlemountain integrations have relatively fewer shorter duration blocks (i.e., 5-11 d) and relatively more longer duration blocks (11 d or more) compared to the aquaplanet (Fig. 8).
-Blocks from the East regions last longer on average than aquaplanet blocks (Table 3), but the 3 and 4 km enhancement of block duration are not significant to the 95th percentile.
-Mean block duration is greater for the East region compared to the Other in the single-mountain configurations (Table 3), with significant differences found in the 1 and 2 km integrations.
+With the exception of the 4 km run, the "East" regions of the single mountain integrations have relatively less shorter duration blocks (i.e. 5-11 days), and relatively more longer duration blocks (11 days or more) compared to the aquaplanet (Fig. 8).
+Blocks from the "East" regions last longer on average than aquaplanet blocks (Table 3), but the 3 km and 4 km enhancement of block duration are not significant to the 95th percentile.
+Mean block duration is greater for the "East" region compared to the "Other" in the single mountain configurations (Table 3), with significant differences found in the 1 km and 2 km integrations.
 This leads to a cautious suggestion that blocks that originate near mountains last longer on average than those that do not.
-However, the modest differences found in the 3 and 4 km integrations must be considered, and the nonlinear response of block duration to linear changes in topography attests the system's own internal variability.
+However, the modest differences found in the 3 km and 4 km integrations must be considered, and the nonlinear response of block duration to linear changes in topography attests the systems own internal variability.